-EmPowering Newcastle
+Empowering Newcastle

 HeroImage

-EmPowering Homes
+Empowering Homes

 Your home is one of the largest areas that you can minimise your impact on the climate, regardless if you live in a house or an apartment, own your own house, or rent.
+More and more homes in Newcastle are making the switch to renewable energy, electrifying their homes, and taking steps to be more energy efficient.

 Adopting the principles of passive solar design, such as installing insulation and providing shading, can create a low energy and comfortable home.
 The YourHome guide, published by the Australian Government, is a technical manual and website that provides information on sustainable building and design practices.